Sureuba/SENG438-Group-4/SENG438-A2-Group4.md

 # 2 Detailed description of unit test strategy

-Re-reading lecture slides we created our testing plan based on black-box testing since we were not given the contents of the JFreeChart
-We will be following the examples introduced in lecture slides.
-We are testing all 5 methods within the DataUtilities class, and chose 5 methods from the Range class that required no mocking.
-For the Range class, we have decided to not test the Range constructor.
-This means we will create a new Range object that's valid and error free for each test.
-All the testing will be focused on methods that are related to the Range object that has already been created.
+Re-reading lecture slides we created our testing plan based on black-box testing since we were not given the contents of the JFreeChart.
+Testing 5 methods from  the DataUtilities class, and chose 5 methods from the Range class that required no mocking.
+For the Range class we desided to do seperate in range and out range tests for all of the 5 functions as well as outlier tests for a few extra cases.
+We do not test the constructor since the initialization is before the test methods, assuming that the Range objects have no errors upon creation.

 **Class DataUtilities**
 NOTE: Valid meaning valid input for the function being tested.